Laundry Pod Safety: Storage Tips Every Parent Should Know

 - Placement tends to drift lower over time.
 Decanted laundry supplies often end up on open shelving, a counter, or a low cabinet specifically because they're meant to be seen and look nice — which is the opposite of "up and away," the actual safety guidance.

 - It's not just pods.
-The same logic applies to any concentrated cleaning product decanted into an unlabeled spray bottle or jar left within reach — a full-strength product with no warning label and no lock, sitting in plain sight.
+The same logic applies to any concentrated cleaning product decanted into an unlabeled spray bottle or jar left within reach — a full-strength product with no warning label and no lock, sitting in plain sight, the same trap we cover in what's actually in fabric softener and its own storage habits.

 None of this means organizing your laundry space is a bad instinct.
 It means the container you choose for a genuinely hazardous product needs to prioritize function over form — and for pods specifically, that function is already built into the box they came in.